bitcraze/bitcraze-website/readme.md

 ## prerequisites

-All you need to contribute is
+To contribute you only need:

 * [Docker](https://www.docker.com/)
 * [git](https://git-scm.com/) and a [github](https://github.com/) account
 * Any text editor

 If you don't want to use docker you will need ruby on you system.
 We have not set our systems up this way but is should not be a big deal.
-Uf you do, please add documentation for it here.
+If you do, please add documentation for it here.

 ## Technologies